ComputerElite/QSE/README.md

 - Exported Songs Counter may be wrong due to reconizing the Song but don't zipping them correctly.
 (I'm working on that; Could be fixed in the c# version)

 # To-Do
-- Adding Image to GUI (ETA 20.09.2020)
-- Processing songs directly from Quest (Maybe not even possible)

 - (Updating Java Version) (ETA Maybe never)